History of Denmark: Colonial ventures

 Denmark maintained a number of colonies outside Scandinavia, starting in the 17th century and lasting until the 20th century.
 Denmark also controlled traditional colonies in Greenland and Iceland in the north Atlantic, obtained through the union with Norway.
 Christian IV (reigned 1588–1648) first initiated the policy of expanding Denmark's overseas trade, as part of the mercantilist trend then popular in European governing circles.
 Denmark established its own first colony at Tranquebar, or Trankebar, on India's south coast, in 1620.

 In the Caribbean Denmark started a colony on St Thomas in 1671, St John in 1718, and purchased Saint Croix from France in 1733.
 Denmark maintained its Indian colony, Tranquebar, as well as several other smaller colonies there, for about two hundred years.
 The Danish East India Company operated out of Tranquebar.
+The Danes also established themselves in the Gold coast and fought against other European powers like Sweden and the Netherlands there.

-During its heyday, the Danish East Indian Company and the Swedish East India Company imported more tea than the British East India Company — and smuggled 90% of it into Britain, where it sold at a huge profit.
+During its heyday, the Danish East Indian Company and the Swedish East India Company imported more tea than the British East India Company – and smuggled 90% of it into Britain, where it sold at a huge profit.
 Both of the Scandinavia-based East India Companies folded during the course of the Napoleonic Wars.
 Denmark also maintained other colonies, forts, and bases in West Africa, primarily for the purpose of slave-trading.

 19th century

 The Napoleonic Wars

-The long decades of peace came to an abrupt end during the Napoleonic Wars.
-Britain felt threatened by the Armed Neutrality Treaty of 1794, which originally involved Denmark and Sweden, and later Prussia and Russia.
-The British fleet attacked Copenhagen in 1801, destroying much of Denmark's navy.
-Denmark nonetheless managed to remain largely uninvolved in the Napoleonic Wars until 1807.
-The British fleet bombarded Copenhagen again that year, causing considerable destruction to the city.
-They then captured the entire Danish fleet so that it could not be used by France to invade Britain (as the French had lost their own fleet at Trafalgar in 1805), leading to the Gunboat War (1807–1814).
-The confiscation of the Danish navy was widely criticised in Britain.
+The long decades of peace came to an abrupt end during the French Revolutionary and Napoleonic Wars.
+Denmark-Norway initially attempted to stay neutral in the ongoing conflict in order to maintain their trade with both France and Britain.
+However, British fears that the Dano-Norwegians would ally with France led to a naval battle outside of Copenhagen in 1801, in which a Royal Navy fleet delivered a crushing blow to the Dano-Norwegian navy.
+Despite this, Denmark-Norway continued to remain neutral until 1807, when a British fleet bombarded Copenhagen and captured most of the Dano-Norwegian navy in order to prevent it from assisting Napoleon against Britain.
+This led to the Gunboat War, in which Danish gunboats fought against the British navy until 1814, though major engagements ended after the last Danish frigate was captured by the Royal Navy at Lyngør in 1812.

 In 1809 Danish forces fighting on the French side participated in defeating the anti-Bonapartist German rebellion led by Ferdinand von Schill, at the Battle of Stralsund.
 By 1813, Denmark could no longer bear the war costs, and the state was bankrupt.
 When in the same year the Sixth Coalition isolated Denmark by clearing Northern Germany of French forces, Frederick VI had to make peace.
-Accordingly, the unfavourable Treaty of Kiel was concluded in January 1814 with Sweden and Great Britain, and another peace was signed with Russia in February.
+Accordingly, the Treaty of Kiel was concluded in January 1814 with Sweden and Great Britain, and another peace was signed with Russia in February.